DefenderGB/defendergb.github.io/_posts/2020-04-19-road-so-far.markdown

 ###### Tags: `Story Time!`

 ### Update
-These past months have been very busy.
+This past month has been very busy.
 I started a new job, participated in two CTFs, worked on my blog, learned how to use git, got an AWS certification, and started an Ethical Hacking course on Udemy.

 Although I want to jump in and tell you everything new that I've been learning, I want to take a step back and tell you more about how I ended up where I am.
 I plan to post about my new experiences in the coming week.